Schedule of Events

 Event type: Webcast Event (for member-supporters)

-Brief description: The webcast, to be recorded at Samtenling monastery, Kathmandu, Nepal, will be given in Tibetan with English translation.
+Brief description: The teaching, to be recorded at Kagyu College, Dehradun, India, will be given in Tibetan with English translation, and will be available to view by the end of each day (India time).

 Gompa member-supporters are cordially invited to register for this special teaching event.
-At the time you register, there will also be the opportunity to make a voluntary offering in support of Samtenling monastery, Kathmandu, Nepal.
-From the closing registration date of April 21st, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.
+At the time you register, there will also be the opportunity to make a voluntary offering in support of Kagyu College, Dehradun, India.
+From the closing registration date of May 5th, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.

 Gompa’s not-for-profit platform has been built specifically as an advertising-free alternative to commercial platforms, especially for the presentation of Dharma teachings and other Dharma activities and events.
 Gompa’s member-supporters enable us to keep Gompa’s purpose-built platform free of advertising and of all forms of data marketing.
 (The privacy of your personal data is fully respected on Gompa – we do not market or sell your personal data as on commercial platforms.)